parasolwaddledee/notes/windows/hyper-v/setting-up-windows-server-as-a-router.md

 1. Create an external virtual switch `EVS` on the Hyper-V host.
 2. Create two internal virtual switches `IVS01` and `IVS02` on the Hyper-V host.
-3. Create a Windows Server virtual machine `ROUTER` to act as the router.
+3. Create a Windows Server virtual machine `ROUTER` as the router.
-4. Create two Windows virtual machines `WKS01` and `WKS02` to act as clients for the two data centers.
+4. Create two Windows virtual machines `WKS01` and `WKS02` as clients for the two data centers.

 ## Configure Network Adapters